Our Patron and President

 HRH The Duke of Kent has been President of the RNLI since 1969.
 He succeeded both his father and his mother as President of the charity.

-As President, the Duke of Kent has attended many RNLI events, including the official opening of RNLI College by HM The Queen in July 2004.
-In April 2005, at RNLI Headquarters in Dorset, he attended the naming of a new all-weather lifeboat, The Duke of Kent.
+As President, the Duke of Kent regularly visits lifeboat stations nationwide, and has attended many RNLI events, including the official opening of RNLI College by HM The Queen in July 2004.
+In April 2005, at RNLI Support Centre in Dorset, he attended the naming of a new all-weather lifeboat, The Duke of Kent.

 2009 saw His Royal Highness mark 40 years as President of the RNLI.
 At our annual presentation of awards, we presented him with a diorama in recognition of his 4 decades of service and commitment.